DavidFricker/PHP-binary-base-changer/README.md

 # PHP-binary-base-changer
-Change raw binary bytes to an arbitrary base e.g. 36, 58, or base 64
+Change raw binary bytes to an arbitrary base e.g. 36, 58, or base 64.
+This package replaces stands in place of PHP's native `base_convert()` function and in doing so provides support for arbitrarily large numbers.

-## The need
+## Requirements
+This package requires the `GMP` PHP extension to be installed.

 ## Install
 Via composer: